-Eastern Hog-nosed Snake just south of the Peltier Beach Ridge Sanctuary.
+Eastern Hog-nosed Snake captured and photographed by Ray Peltier, just south of the Peltier Beach Ridge Sanctuary.

 One of the most critical functions of this coastal forest habitat is the support it provides to an abundance of migratory birds as they move north and south along the Lake Huron shoreline.
 The spring and summer breeding bird population is very abundant and diverse in this area, especially the forest warblers.
 Several species of warblers have been identified on the Peltier Beach Ridge Sanctuary.